 William Powhida makes work from his observations of the art world, creating “art criticism” in graphic form.
 Through trompe l’oeil painting and drawings on paper emulating notes, letters, enemies lists, rants, to-do lists, Powhida’s fictional artistic personality goads, cajoles, critiques, insults, complains, and articulates life as a contemporary artist in a market-driven economy.

 William received his MFA in 2002 from Hunter College (New York, NY).
-His most recent solo exhibition was at The Aldrich Contemporary Art Museum, Ridgefield, CT.
-Other solo exhibitions have been in Los Angeles, CA, New York, NY, Mexico City, Mexico, Copenhagen, Denmark, Dallas, TX, and San Francisco, CA. His work has been included in countless group shows around the country and around the world.
+He has mounted solo exhibitions in Los Angeles (CA), San Francisco (CA), Dallas (TX), New York (NY), Mexico City (Mexico), and Copenhagen (Denmark).
+His work has been included in countless group shows around the country and around the world.
 He lives and works in New York.

 Works on canvas, 2014, unique oil painting reproductions from artist-supplied